Frank Roberts (footballer, born 1893): Early life

 Roberts was born in Sandbach and began his football career playing for Sandbach Villa and Sandbach Ramblers.

+Career

 He was transferred to Crewe Alexandra and in 1914 Bolton Wanderers paid £200 for his services.
 Roberts guested for West Ham United during World War I, scoring 18 goals in 19 appearances between 1917 and 1919.
 He also guested for Brentford.
 Roberts was suspended and transfer-listed by Bolton during the 1922–23 season 'for taking over one of the principal hotels in that town'.
 He scored 80 goals in 168 appearances for the club.

-Manchester City

 In October 1922, Manchester City paid £3,400 for him (a huge sum at the time).
 He scored his first goal for City in a 2–0 victory over his former team Bolton Wanderers.
 He scored 10 goals in his first season with the team and was City's third highest goalscorer behind Horace Barnes who scored 21 and Tommy Johnson who scored 15.
 In the 1923–24 season Roberts scored 14 league goals and 4 goals in the FA Cup including a brace against Halifax Town in a second-round replay.
 City reached the semi-final of that year's competition but were defeated 2–0 by Newcastle United.
 In the 1924–25 season he scored 31 league goals, making him the First Division's top scorer.
 Roberts' goalscoring exploits earned him a call up to the England team.
 Roberts made his début for England in a 4–0 victory over Belgium in December 1924 with braces from Joe Bradford and Billy Walker securing England victory.
 Roberts earned four caps in total for his national team.

 In the 1925 British Home Championship Roberts scored twice in a 2–1 victory against Wales.
 Fred Keenor scored the goal for Wales.
 Roberts also played in England's 2–0 defeat to Scotland which secured the latter the championship that year.
 Hughie Gallacher scored both goals for Scotland.
 Roberts won his last cap for England in a 3–2 victory over France in May 1925.
 The French player, Philippe Bonnardel scored an own goal in this game while Vivian Gibbins and Arthur Dorrell scored the other goals for England.
 He also made an appearance for the Football League XI in March 1925 and scored two goals in a 4–3 victory over the Scottish League XI.